World Map

 Deadlock detection

-To learn more about this feature, please check our technical section.
+If you wish to learn more about this feature, please check our technical section.

 Automatic JVM freeze detection